 - You can leave the SAR unexercised.

-Unexercised stock appreciation rights will be subject to future market fluctuations.
-Should the stock price continue to go up, additional value can be created.
-Should the stock price decrease in value, you can lose the opportunity to cash in and build wealth.
+Unexercised stock appreciation rights will be subject to future stock price fluctuations.
+Should the stock price continue to go up, your SARs will become more valuable.
+Should the future stock price decrease go down, it’s possible that you can lose some or all of the value of your stock appreciation right.

 How Are Stock Appreciation Rights Taxed?

 The grant of a SAR is a non-taxable event.
 Like non-qualified stock options, you don’t have to report anything for tax purposes until you exercise.